Typhoon Sanba: South Korea

+As Sanba approached South Korea, typhoon warnings were issued to most of the country, including Seoul.
+More than 1,100 people were forced to evacuate their homes, and 380,000 households experienced power outage as the storm moved over the country.

-Across South Korea, heavy rains from the storm washed out numerous roads and flooded cropland.
+Heavy rains from the storm washed out numerous roads and flooded cropland.
+More than 200 mm of rain were received in the southern regions of the country during Sanba's passage.
 Numerous structures along rivers were damaged or destroyed by flooding.
 Across the nation, four people were killed and the damage from the typhoon reached ₩365.7 billion (US$328 million).

 Russia

 The extratropical remnants of Sanba brought flooding to Primorsky Krai.
 In Artyom, more than 300 ha of crops were inundated.
 Preliminary losses over the region were estimated to be ₽40 million (US$1.29 million).